A Horizon of Broken Stones

 There was a moment’s pensive silence.
 Then, a chorus of high-pitched voices: “To be a stone-breaker!”
 “I want to be the fastest, bestest stone-breaker”, said one green-eyed beauty, shyly.

 “Stone-breaker!
-Stone breaker!” they called, excited to be asked; delighted to have a calling of their own.
+Stone-breaker!” they called, excited to be asked; delighted to have a calling of their own.

-His voice was triumphant; his dusty face glowed.
-The children fell silent, and looked at him with something like wonder.
+His voice was triumphant, his dusty face glowed.
+The children fell silent and looked at him with something like wonder.

 Stones.

-And, it emerged from the Land of Broken Stones.
+It emerged from the Land of Broken Stones.
 Its horizon was circumscribed by stones: breaking them; transporting them; building roads with them.
 That was their world.
 That was who they believed themselves to be.

 We left them with sticky hugs and bottles of cold, orange Fanta.
 Tears (mine).
 Happy waves and calls of “Bye-bye!”

-The next day, I was taking a train back to Bombay, then a flight home to Canada.
+The next day, I was to take a train back to Bombay, then a flight home to Canada.
 My friend promised to connect with an NGO in Pune, who she said would send someone out to get these kids into the village school; would bring along a mobile medic to check and treat them for ringworm and rickets.